 When San Francisco voters upheld that city’s ban on flavored vapor and tobacco products in June, supporters of the new law predicted it would spark a prohibition trend, and they were right.
-More than two dozen California municipalities have enacted some sort of flavored tobacco ban, and now the bandwagon is getting full and rolling downhill fast.
+More than two dozen California municipalities have enacted some sort of flavored tobacco and vape ban, and now the bandwagon is getting full and rolling downhill fast.

 Six California state legislators will introduce a bill next week that would ban all retail sales of flavored e-liquid and other vaping products statewide.
 The bill will also prohibit sales of menthol cigarettes, flavored cigars, cigarillos, pipe tobacco, chewing tobacco, snuff, dissolvable tobacco, and “tobacco edibles.”